-HST 100 Introduction to History, 3 Cr. - Provides a general introduction to the nature and methods of history.
+HST 100: Introduction to History 3 Cr.

+Provides a general introduction to the nature and methods of history.
 Develops awareness of the importance of historical literacy and thinking.
-Develops intellectual and written communication skills applicable to the study of history and other academic disciplines, and a wide variety of professional pursuits.
+Develops intellectual and written communication skills applicable to the study of history and other academic disciplines, as well as a wide variety of professional pursuits.
 Covers various periods, areas, and fields of history through the use of historical case studies.
-Prerequisite: WR 90 or placement above this level.
-Social Sciences
+Prerequisite: RDWR 90 or placement above this level.

-HST 101 Western Civilization: Ancient to Medieval, 4 Cr. - Explores the ancient civilizations of Egypt, Mesopotamia, Greece and Rome.
-Covers development of Judeo-Christian beliefs, early Islamic civilization, the Byzantine Empire and the early

-Medieval period.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+HST 101: Western Civilization: Ancient to Medieval 4 Cr.

+Explores the ancient civilizations of Mesopotamia, Egypt, Greece and Rome.
+Covers development of Judeo-Christian beliefs, early Islamic civilization, the Byzantine Empire and the early medieval period.
+Prerequisites: RDWR 115 and MTH 20 or placement above these levels.

-HST 102 Western Civilization: Medieval to Early Modern, 4 Cr. - Studies the High Middle Ages and early modern Europe, including the Renaissance, Reformation, Scientific Revolution, Enlightenment and the French Revolution.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+HST 102: Western Civilization: Medieval to Early Modern 4 Cr.

+Studies the High Middle Ages and early modern Europe, including the Renaissance, Reformation, Scientific Revolution, Enlightenment and the French Revolution.
+Prerequisites: RDWR 115, MTH 20 or placement above these levels.

-HST 103 Western Civilization: Modern Europe, 4 Cr. - Studies history of the 19th and 20th centuries, including the Industrial Revolution, nationalism, imperialism, socialism, the Russian Revolution, Nazism, World Wars and their aftermath.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+HST 103: Western Civilization: Modern Europe 4 Cr.
+Studies the history of the 19th and 20th centuries, including the Industrial Revolution, nationalism, imperialism, socialism, the Russian Revolution, Nazism, world wars and their aftermath.
+Prerequisites: RDWR 115, MTH 20 or placement above these levels.

-HST 104 History of the Middle East, 4 Cr. - Surveys the Middle East from ancient to modern times.
+HST 104: History of the Middle East 4 Cr.
+Surveys the Middle East from ancient to modern times.
 Includes political, diplomatic, economic, social, religious and cultural themes.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+Prerequisites: RDWR 115 and MTH 20 or placement above these levels.

-HST 105 History of India and South Asia Region, 4 Cr. - Introduces the history of India and the South Asian region.
+HST 105: History of India & South Asia Region 4 Cr.
+Introduces the history of India and the South Asian region.
+Includes political, diplomatic, economic, social, religious, and cultural themes from prehistory to modern times.
+Prerequisites: RDWR 115,MTH 20 or placement above these levels.

+HST 106: History of China 4 Cr.
+Introduces the history of China.
 Includes political, diplomatic, economic, social, religious, and cultural themes from pre-history to modern times.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences

-HST 106 History of China, 4 Cr. - Introduces the history of China.
-Includes political, diplomatic, economic, social, religious, and cultural themes from pre-history to modern times.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+Prerequisites: RDWR 115, MTH 20 or placement above these levels.

-HST 107 History of Korea and Japan, 4 Cr. - Explores the history of Korea and Japan and their dynamic relationship from pre-history to modern times.
+HST 107: History of Korea & Japan 4 Cr.
+Explores the history of Korea and Japan and their dynamic relationship from pre-history to modern times.
 Includes political, diplomatic, economic, social, religious, and cultural themes.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+Prerequisites: RDWR 115, MTH 20 or placement above these levels.

-HST 201 History of the United States to 1840, 4 Cr. - Studies cause and effect, and significant trends and movements related to political, social and economic ideas and events from Colonial times to 1840.
+HST 201: History of the US to 1840 4 Cr.
+Studies cause and effect, and significant trends and movements related to political, social and economic ideas and events from Colonial times to 1840.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels Social Sciences social and economic ideas and events from 1914 to present.
-History courses are non-sequential and may be taken in any term or in any order.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+Prerequisites: RDWR 115, MTH 20 or placement above these levels.

-HST 202 History of the United States from 1840 to 1914, 4 Cr. - Examines cause and effect, and significant trends and movements related to political, social and economics ideas and events from 1840 to 1914.
+HST 202: History of the US from 1840 to 1914 4 Cr.
+Examines cause and effect, and significant trends and movements related to political, social and economic ideas and events from 1840 to 1914.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
-Social Sciences
+Prerequisites: RDWR 115 and MTH 20 or placement above these levels.